-June 22nd is the summer reading kickoff party at Brooks Free Library for the “Build a Better World” summer reading program.
+June 21st is the summer reading kickoff party at the Harwich Community Center for the summer reading program.
 After that day, children may sign up for summer reading either in person at Brooks Free Library or online at www.brooksfreelibrary.org.
 The program runs through the end of summer vacation.
 The last day to pick up prizes from Brooks Free Library is September 1.

 How do we participate?